 Upon arrival at Santiago International Airport (SCL) we will transfer to our hotel in Guayacan.

-Day 2 Lagunillas
+Day 2 Lagunillas (4 January)

 The cool of dawn is greeted with birdsong in this peaceful valley and a short drive will see us up at the very modest ski centre of Lagunillas and walking towards stony slopes coloured with big sprawling mats of ochre to plum-purple Argylia adscendens, Perezia carthamoides, stands of Schizanthus hookeri and ever increasing numbers of rich pink Rhodophiala rhodolirion and variable Alstroemeria pallida.
 Ridgetop screes have reddish Pachylaenia atriplicifolia, Cistanthe picta and pretty Cruckshanksia hymenodon (pink form).
 Overnight Guayacan.

-Day 3 El Yeso
+Day 3 El Yeso (5 January)

-In the morning (and if the road is open) we will either drive up to the El Yeso barrage to where there will be plenty of Alstroemeria umbellata and Tropaeolum polyphyllum.
+In the morning (and if the road is open) we will drive up to the El Yeso barrage to where there will be plenty of Alstroemeria umbellata and Tropaeolum polyphyllum.
 Then after lunch we'll drive south to our next hotel, nestled in the forested foothills of Volcan Descabezado.
 Overnight Vilches.

-Day 4 Laguna de Maule
+Day 4 Laguna de Maule (6 January)

 An excellent plant area inland from Vilches Alto, we’ll drive up to the pass to the stunning blue lake that is surrounded by dramatic volcanic landscapes.
 The many streams are lined with dazzling displays of coppery-orange Mimulus cupreus and Calceolaria filicaulis in a fiery duet.
 Open slopes have more subtle pink Oxalis adenophylla, and tufts of scarlet Loasa lateritia one of the loveliest alpines to be seen at this season.
 Elsewhere are cascades of Tropaeolum incisum, sulphurous Euphrasia andicola and much more the bristly snaking stems of Nassauvia.
 And everything with the irresistible backdrop of the lake.
 Parts of the surrounding landscape are equally dramatic with contorted and eroded ash towers, impressive lava flows of densely packed hexagonal columns.
 Overnight Vilches Alto.

-Day 5 Altos de Lircay
+Day 5 Altos de Lircay (7 January)

-Day 7 Tolhuaca
+Day 8 Tolhuaca (10 January)

-Tolhuaca was Chile's first national park and is a superb area of Araucaria and Nothofagus forests with a rich shrub and bamboo understorey with stately Blechnum magellanicum.
-We’ll spend the day exploring the various trails here hopefully finding the white-flowered orchid Chloraea longipetala, Mutisia araucana, scarlet necklaces of Tropaeolum speciosum and plentiful Mitraria coccinea.
+Beginning our return journey northwards, we visit Tolhuaca; Chile's first national park and a superb area of Araucaria and Nothofagus forests with a rich shrub and bamboo understorey including stately Blechnum magellanicum.
+We’ll spend the afternoon exploring the trails here hopefully finding the white-flowered orchid Chloraea longipetalaMutisia araucana, scarlet necklaces of Tropaeolum speciosum and plentiful Mitraria coccinea.
+Another easy flat trail leads to a spectacular waterfall lookout.
 Overnight Curacautin.

-Day 8 Las Nalcas
+Day 9 Malalcahuelo & Las Nalcas (11 January)

-A truly spectacular volcanic landscape that is home to one of the holy grails of Andean alpines; Chaetanthera villosa.
-But before we reach here we will wander among some magnificent Araucaria araucana forests, including a venerable thousand-year-old specimen.
+A dramatic and stark volcanic landscape that is home to one of the holy grails of Andean alpines; Chaetanthera villosa.
+But, before we reach here we will wander among some magnificent Araucaria araucana forests, including a venerable thousand-year-old specimen.
 With luck there will still be some Chloraea magellanica in flower too.
-The slopes of Volcan Lonquimay rise up beyond it is in these seemingly lifeless tracts that we will find pretty Loasa nana, Oxalis adenophylla and of course the incomparable Chaetanthera villosa.
-After lunch on a lava flow we'll drive through other impressive areas of monkey puzzles before continuing north to overnight at Antucalhue.
+The slopes of Volcan Lonquimay rise up beyond it is in these seemingly lifeless tracts that we will find pretty Loasa nanaOxalis adenophylla and of course the incomparable Chaetanthera villosa.
+After lunch on a lava flow we'll drive through other impressive areas of huge monkey puzzles.
+Overnight Curacautin.

-Day 10 To Farellones (near Santiago)
+Day 12 To Farellones (near Santiago)(14 January)

-A transfer day that takes us to the mountains above the capital.
+A morning transfer takes us to the mountains above the capital.
 Alstroemeria revoluta will be flowering on the lower slopes as we climb to our hotel at 2500 metres, where we'll arrive in time to explore some of the ski slopes around Valle Nevado for Alstroemeria umbellata.
 Our hotel is beautifully positioned above the hills.
 Overnight Farellones.

-Day 11 La Parva
+Day 13 La Parva (15 January)

-Day 12 14 January To Santiago for flights
+Day 14 16 January To Santiago for flights

 The airport is only an hour and half away for our return flights.